The Holy Roman Empire (HRE;

 Imperial Diet - Reichstag

-body of the Holy Roman Empire and theoretically superior to the emperor himself.
-It was divided into three classes.
-The
+was the legislative body of the Holy Roman Empire and theoretically superior to the emperor himself.
+It was divided into

-one for secular rulers and one for ecclesiastical ones.
-Higher-ranking princes had individual votes, while lower-ranking
+into two "benches," one for secular rulers and one for ecclesiastical ones.
+Higher-ranking princes had individual

 Imperial circles